boooooommmmmm/COMP90050-Advanced-Database-System/week5.md

 ### Degree of isolation

 The more locks you take, the poorer performance you have.
+The degree of isolation is trying to increase parallel isolation and minimise waiting time.

 #### Degree3: